 Social security regulations of the EU and social security agreements concluded between the Nordic countries and bilaterally between Finland and other countries regulate the social security of those leaving Finland to work abroad.
 Taxation has not been similarly standardised.

 The social security of researchers moving abroad for work is determined according to the country, the duration of the stay and the salary or scholarship funding.

 Even a short period of salaried employment in an EU or EEA country (Iceland, Liechtenstein and Norway) or Switzerland usually means that the employee is covered by the social security of their country of work.
 In that case, the social security regulations of the EU are applied as they cover nearly the entire scope of social security.
 Renewed in 2012, the Nordic Convention on Social Security is in line with the social security regulations of the EU but also includes special regulations concerning matters such as unemployment security.
 The amount of social security and the benefits are always determined according to the national legislation of the country of work.

-If one is working in Australia, Chile, South Korea, India, Israel, Canada, China, Quebec or the United States, the social security is regulated by social security agreements concluded with these countries.
+If one is working in Australia, Chile, South Korea, India, Israel, Japan, Canada, China, Quebec or the United States, the social security is regulated by social security agreements concluded with these countries.
 The scopes of such agreements vary and only cover part of social security, usually pensions or, in some cases, medical care.
 In addition, Finland has concluded an agreement with Australia on medical care during a temporary stay, and agreed on specific social security arrangements with the Canadian province of Quebec.